jmhobbs/Hey-Exclamation-Point/README.markdown

 # What is Hey! #

-Hey is a very basic reminders system written in Python.
+Hey! is a very basic reminders system written in Python.

+Also, the name of the app is "Hey!", it's only called "Hey-Exclamation-Point" because Github won't take a "!" in a project title.

 # Why? #